Public told to purchase enough power ahead of Christmas break

 He mentioned that ECG would resume its usual business on Tuesday, January 04, 2022.

-He explained that the App could be used for other services such as reporting faults, reporting power outages, and making general inquiries in addition to the payment of bills and purchasing of power.
+He explained that the App could be used for other services such as reporting faults, reporting power outages, and making general enquiries in addition to the payment of bills and purchasing of power.

 He further urged the public to be conscious of their safety and be moderate in their celebrations, bearing in mind that the threat of COVID-19.